jhu-lcsr/costar_plan/Readme.md

   - `command`: contains scripts with example CTP command-line calls
   - `docs`: markdown files for information that is not specific to a particular ROS package but to all of CTP
   - `photos`: example images
+  - `learning_planning_msgs`: ROS messages for data collection when doing learning from demonstration in ROS
   - Others are temporary packages for various projects

 Many of these sections are a work in progress; if you have any questions shoot me an email (`cpaxton@jhu.edu`).